muyangren907/flask_tg/readthedocs/quick-references/objects-reference.rst

 Utils
 =====

-The `telethon.utils` module has plenty of methods that make using the library a lot easier.
+The `wuyusile.utils` module has plenty of methods that make using the library a lot easier.
 Only the interesting ones will be listed here.

-.. currentmodule:: telethon.utils
+.. currentmodule:: wuyusile.utils

 .. autosummary::
     :nosignatures: